Snaacky/thewiki/docs/getting-started/torrenting.md

 - Broad range of qualities and sizes
 - [Significantly better quality](/guides/quality/#quality-comparisons) compared to streaming sites
-- Better and faster availabilty
+- Better and faster availability
 - Better subtitles/[fansubs](/guides/quality/#fansubs) and styling options
 - Access to a larger variety of titles and [Blu-ray releases](/guides/quality/#blu-ray-vs-web)
 - Downloaded files for rewatching with no additional data usage